weijentu/Higher-Order-Function-ObjC/README.md

 ```

 ## Contains:
-> Iterate an array and chekc if any element satisfies a condition.
+> Iterate an array and check if any element satisfies a condition.

 *Without class restrictor*
 ```objectivec